SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 <!-- TODO: Rearrange - Maybe use this section to refer to another section that is more focused on setting arbitrary environment variables in general -->

 You can use GitHub secrets to set environment variable values with sensitive information.
 For example, a password.
-ALKiln will avoid taking error pictures or download the HTML of pages with sensitive information.
+ALKiln will avoid taking error pictures or downloading the HTML of pages with sensitive information.
 The value of a secret variable will not appear anywhere in the report or in the console.

 :::danger
 Avoid taking pictures of pages with sensitive information.
 It is possible to trigger those pictures in Steps you write yourself, but we highly recommend against that for security reasons.